ac101m/gltools/README.md

 Uniform set methods are declared, see include/GLT/Uniform.hpp.
 Only a few currently have implementations though; fvec3, fmat3, fmat4 & float.
 Implementations can be found in src/shader/Uniform.cpp.

 # Build instructions:
 This is not a complete library, lots of bits are missing.
-Only bother with it if required by whatever else you are building.
+Only bother with it if it is required by something else.
 You have been warned.

 You will need:
 - GNU make